kaggis/argo-monitoring/website/docs/guides/EOSC-getStatusData.md

 ## Solution

-When a resource is on-boarded in the Providers Portal is automatically get a resource-id.
+When a resource is on-boarded in the Providers Portal is automatically gets a resource-id.
 By the time it is on-boarded, it is also integrated with
 EOSC-Core services like Monitoring.
 The Monitoring Service based on the data defined in the Providers Portal, starts monitoring the resource and creates near real time status reports, and availability and reliability reports.
 This is the information a customer can get for a resource.
 In this guide we describe how the customer can get the Status data for a specific resource-id.